-The project, funded by the GLA and Sport England, seeks to identify the needs of service users, referral agencies and local physical activity providers, as regards the effective inclusion of physical activity within referral pathways.
+The project, funded by the Greater London Authority (GLA) and Sport England, seeks to identify the needs of service users, referral agencies and local physical activity providers, in respect to the effective inclusion of physical activity within referral pathways.

 To do this, London Sport will test these solutions for the three key user groups and capture learning and create a blueprint for using open data within referral services for the sector.

 London Sports hypothesis is that utilising open data to provide a live feed of relevant physical activity opportunities, which can be easily filtered by a link worker or service user, will increase the quality and quantity of physical activity referral.

 Physical Activity Referral Project Updates

 NEWS: We ran workshops two and three, with additional input from activity providers that currently accept referrals in workshop three.
 Findings from all three of the workshops will be shared in February, and will be used, alongside the findings from the tech systems exploration, to explore potential solutions and developments to existing systems to make it easier to refer into local activity sessions.

 NEWS: More than 20 link workers attended the first of three workshops, the workshops are aimed to understand the experience of person-centred conversations within a social prescription service, the current processes used to help find and recommend local activity sessions, and to explore what developments could help improve this process.

 OPPORTUNITY: We invited expressions of interest from any tech systems that wanted to explore the feasibility of integrating an open data feed of physical activity opportunities into their system in order to benefit link workers or service users.
 We hosted a presentation for any of the interested tech systems, with input from OpenActive and imin.

 OPPORTUNITY: We invited expressions of interest from social prescription services and other services that engage with Londoners in their local communities and provide advice, guidance and connect them to opportunities that would benefit their health and wellbeing to take part in the project.